grrript/drupal-8-setup/README.md

 Note: Port number is 8889 if you are using MAMP.

-Then uncomment out this part in the settings.php file:
+## Step 7 - Then uncomment out this part in the settings.php file:

 <div># if (file_exists($app_root . '/' . $site_path . '/settings.local.php')) {</div>
 <div>#   include $app_root . '/' . $site_path . '/settings.local.php';</div>